Peace upon ye and all your kin. ☘️

 It's not about "knowing" — it's about accepting a model and building everything on top of it.

 Oh, batding.
 Care for one?
-Batding'll get ye.
+Hope you brought wine.
+Batding'll get yer tastebuds.

 16th Century Onward: From Late Renaissance to Early Enlightenment